-“I didn’t even think about the World Cup [before Klinsmann].
-It wasn’t going to happen,” Beckerman told Goal.
-“You try and put a positive spin on it and you try and do as best you can for Salt Lake.
+“I didn’t even think about the World Cup (before current coach Jurgen Klinsmann).
+It wasn’t going to happen,” Beckerman added.
+“You try and put a positive spin on it, and you try and do as best you can for Salt Lake.
 You always think as a soccer player, you never know.
 You’ve got to be ready for whatever happens, and I didn’t really see a new coach coming in and calling me in, but I was ready for it.
 I’m glad I had that mindset.”

-When US Soccer fired Bradley after the 2011 Gold Cup, Beckerman couldn’t have known what the coaching change would mean for his international career, but he figured it out pretty quickly when Klinsmann recalled him for his first match in charge.
-Beckerman was included in the starting line-up against Mexico, starting alongside Jermaine Jones and Michael Bradley.
+When U.S. Soccer fired Bradley as head coach after the 2011 Gold Cup, Beckerman couldn’t have known what the coaching change would mean, but he figured it out pretty quickly when Klinsmann called him up for his first match in charge of the U.S. national team.
+After not having appeared for the U.S. in 22 straight matches, Beckerman was suddenly in the starting lineup against Mexico on Aug.
+11, 2011, starting alongside Jermaine Jones and Michael Bradley.

 “It was just kind of something I thought was totally dead and, all of a sudden, the door that I thought was locked opened up.”

-The competition for playing time in central midfield was fierce, with Maurice Edu and Danny Williams competing for playing time either next to or behind Jones.
-Beckerman managed just two starts in 2012, but he really came on in 2013, making the most of a starting role on the team which won the Gold Cup.
+The battle in central midfield was a fierce one, though, with Maurice Edu and Danny Williams serving as stiff competition for playing time.
+Beckerman managed just two starts in 2012, but he really came on in 2013, making the most of a starting role on the U.S. Gold Cup team, which he helped lead to a title.

 "For Brazilians to have a comparison, it’s definitely Dunga from the '94 team, where he just cleaned up things in front of the back line and just played simple passes,” Beckerman added.
 “He passed them onto the creative players.
-Dunga was never the creative one, but he organised the whole orchestra.”
+Dunga was never the creative one, but the organized the whole orchestra.”

 Beckerman has rewarded Klinsmann’s faith in him by playing well in his two World Cup starts, particularly in the team’s 2-1 win against Ghana.
-He and Jones were instrumental in keeping the Americans in the match as Ghana threatened to overwhelm the US.
+He and Jones were instrumental in keeping the Americans in the match as Ghana overwhelmed the U.S. team with speed and pressure.

-That victory was not only special to Beckerman for the three points he helped his team secure, but also for the fact he realised a life-long dream of playing in a World Cup.
+That victory was not only special to Beckerman for the three points he helped his team secure, but also for the fact he realized a lifelong dream of playing in a World Cup.

-“It was really emotional,” Beckerman said.
-“The way we were standing [for the national anthem], we were looking right at our families.
+“It was really emotional,” Beckerman said as he recalled that opening match against Ghana.
+“The way we were standing (for the national anthem) we were looking right at our families.
 You see them tearing up, and you hear the crowd singing so loud.
 It’s an intense moment, really emotional, and it just pumps you up and I can say I’ve never had a national anthem like that.”